 - The sources of materials are given chart by chart.
 However, unless otherwise specified, sources for "II.
-Indicators of S&T in Japan" are based on Report on the Survey of Research and Development published by the Statistical Bureau of the Ministry of Internal Affairs and Communications and include figures in the field of social science. - Exchange rates for selected countries are based on IMF exchange rates to the Japanese yen, unless otherwise specified. - 3.
+Indicators of S&T in Japan" are based on Report on the Survey of Research and Development published by the Statistical Bureau of the Ministry of Internal Affairs and Communications and include figures in the field of social science. - 2.
+Exchange rates for selected countries are based on IMF exchange rates to the Japanese yen, unless otherwise specified. - 3.
 There may be cases where components do not add up because figures have been rounded off. - 4.
-Symbols used in the statistical tables are as follows. - $\lceil 0 \rfloor$ .....
-Less than a unit - 「-」 ····· Figure not available - 「×」 ......
-Confidential figure - $\lceil \Delta \rfloor$ .....
-Negative - 5.
+Symbols used in the statistical tables are as follows. - $\lceil 0 \rfloor$ Less than a unit - $\lceil \rfloor$ Figure not available - $\lceil \times \rfloor$ Confidential figure - $\lceil \triangle \rfloor$ Negative - 5.
 Data for Germany before 1999 are for former West Germany, unless otherwise specified. - 6.
-Report on the Survey of Research and Development published by the Statistical Bureau of the Ministry of Internal Affairs and Communications and cited in this book began to cover the software industry starting with the FY 1996 survey and the wholesale industry starting with the FY 2001 survey. - The data for each country is different in methods of collecting data or scope of focus do in fact exist, and therefore attention is necessary when making comparisons in some cases.
+Report on the Survey of Research and Development published by the Statistical Bureau of the Ministry of Internal Affairs and Communications and cited in this book began to cover the software industry starting with the FY 1996 survey and the wholesale industry starting with the FY 2001 survey.